serverless/serverless/docs/providers/fn/events/http.md

 ```

-If the events HTTP definitions contain a `path` attribute, when deploying this Serverless YAML definition, Kubeless will create the needed [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) rules to redirect each of the requests to the right service:
+If the events HTTP definitions contain a `path` attribute, when deploying this Serverless YAML definition, Fn will create the needed [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) rules to redirect each of the requests to the right service:

 ```
 kubectl get ingress